hariszaf/pema/README.md

 To run PEMA in a simple PC on your own environment, you first need to install [Docker]( https://docs.docker.com/install/ ), in case you do not already have it.

 You should check your software version.
-Docker is avalable for all Windows, Mac and Linux.
-However, in case of Windows and Mac, you might need to install [Docker toolbox]( https://docs.docker.com/toolbox/) instead, if your System Requirements are not the ones mentioned below.
+A version of Docker is avalable for all Windows, Mac and Linux.
+If you have Windows 10 Pro or your Mac's hardware in after 2010, then you can insall Docker straightforward.
+Otherwise, you need to install the [Docker toolbox]( https://docs.docker.com/toolbox/) instead.
+You can check if your System Requirements are according to the ones mentioned below in order to be sure what you need to do.

 **System Requirements**